 This society encourages both education and career development in the sciences for Native American and Latino students.

 The Tribal College Journal of American Indian Higher Education

-Contains both scholarly and journalistic articles on subject areas of great importance to Native Americans.
+This website contains both scholarly and journalistic articles on subject areas of great importance to Native Americans.

 Bureau of Indian Affairs

-Contains information on education, federally recognized tribes, history, legislation, tourism, and other areas in which the federal government is involved.
+This bureau provides information on education, federally recognized tribes, history, legislation, tourism, and other areas in which the federal government is involved.
 Frequently asked questions are answered on this site.

 FCC's Tribal Homepage

-Site has information on tribal telecommunication initiatives including a newsletter, a brochure, booklet, and fact sheet.
+The FCC's website has information on tribal telecommunication initiatives including a newsletter, a brochure, booklet, and fact sheet.